 All images are screenshots and promotional materials from their respective games.
 Dark Souls, Code Vein — FromSoftware / Bandai Namco.
 Jade Empire — BioWare / EA.
 RPG Maker — Kadokawa.
 All trademarks belong to their respective owners.
 Originally published April 1, 2020.
 Last updated: March 24, 2026.

-For deeper exploration of the games that define this genre, the battle systems ranking analyzes combat design, the soundtracks ranking covers the music, and the 2026 recommendations page has picks for newcomers.
-The upcoming releases page tracks what's next, and the shorter RPGs guide has options under 20 hours.
-The horror JRPGs list covers the genre's darker territory.
+To learn more about the games that define this genre, you can check out the ranking of battle systems for an analysis of the combat design, and the 2026 recommendations page for picks for newcomers.
+For what's next, check the upcoming releases page, and if you want options under 20 hours, the shorter RPGs guide is best.
+The horror JRPGs list explores the darker side of the genre.